sipgate-io/sipgateio-calendar-sms-notification/README.md

-## Limitations
+## Introduction
-The script is limited by the fact that it can only send SMS notifications to those recipients that had their email address and phone number entered using the [Google Contacts app](https://contacts.google.com/).
-Furthermore, in the current setup the script will **only consider phone numbers using the "Mobile" label**.
+This project can notify your [Google Contacts](https://contacts.google.com/) that are invited to Google Calendar events.
+This is done by sending an SMS to the phone number specified for the participating Google Contact.
+Please note that each guest invited to the event must exist as a Google Contact in order to read the phone number.

 ## Prerequisites
 Install [clasp](https://github.com/google/clasp):